cjoe2333/cjoe2333/README.md

 ## Hi there 👋
+I'm a Ph.D. student at Chengdu University of Technology, focusing on geological disaster prevention and control.
+My research mainly involves slope stability analysis and landslide early warning system development.
+I'm also an outdoor sports enthusiast, especially running and hiking, which help me stay fit and mentally sharp for tackling research challenges.
 <!--
 **cjoe2333/cjoe2333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.